 Section 5.
-State Disability Insurance
+State Disability Insurance (SDI)

-The County shall allow employees to integrate their sick leave and/or vacation benefits with their SDI coverage to provide up to one hundred percent (100%) of the employee gross base salary.
-The individual employee shall pay the cost of State Disability Insurance.
+The County shall allow employees to integrate their sick leave and/or vacation benefits with their SDI coverage to provide up to 100% of the employee gross base salary.
+The individual employee shall pay the cost of SDI.

 Section 6.
-Long Term Disability
+Long Term Disability (LTD)

-The County shall provide a Long Term Disability Insurance Plan.
-Effective January 1998, the County Long Term Disability benefit shall increase to a maximum of \$3,000/month for eligible employees.
+The County shall provide a LTD Insurance Plan with a maximum LTD benefit of \$3,000/month for eligible employees.